 If you are under 25 years of age, you can get free of charge

-- at a postpartum check-up or abortion: combined oral contraceptive pills or progestogen-only pills (the ‘mini pill’), or a contraceptive vaginal ring for 12 months or copper IUD, hormonal IUD or contraceptive implant
+- At a postpartum check-up or after an abortion, you will receive free-of-charge combined oral contraceptive pills, mini pills or a contraceptive vaginal ring for 12 months or alternatively a copper IUD, a hormonal IUD or a contraceptive implant.

-- free condoms from the school/student nurse and at the health centre when you have an appointment.
+- You can get free condoms from your school nurse and at the health centre in connection with an appointment.

 If you are 25 years of age or older, you can get free of charge